osteele/creative-coding.book/content/setup-draw-and-call-graphs/2-setup-draw-and-console.log.md

-# Instrumenting draw with console.log

 Remember that, in a p5.js sketch, `setup` is called once, and `draw` is called repeatedly.

 Let's test this.
 We will _instrument_ a sketch by adding `console.log` statements to its `setup` and `draw` functions.
-This allows us to use the JavaScript console, to see how when these functons are called. \(Specifically, when the `console.log` lines are executed.\)
+This allows us to use the JavaScript console, to see how when these functons are called.
+(Specifically, when the `console.log` lines are executed.)

 {% code title="sketch.js" %}
 ```java